openedx/xblock-lti-consumer/docs/decisions/0005-lti-pii-sharing-flag.rst

 3. It's confusing to have two flags with very similar purposes.
 4. There is already a double layer of flags here.
 Enabling this flag will enable configuring other option which in turn enable sending PII data.
-Adding another separate flag doesn't help the situaiton.
+Adding another separate flag doesn't help the situation.
 Even if the flag is only needed for either tabs or XBlocks, there is another step to enabling sharing PII which can simply be skipped if undesired.